Macron names Elisabeth Borne as France's new prime minister

 In 2018, as France’s transport minister, she faced a major strike from the SNCF railway company against plans to open the train network to competition and end newly-hired employees’ right to retain jobs and benefits for life.
 She ultimately managed to pass the bill.

 Yet Borne’s rise to power has been formidable, despite never having held elected office.
-Closer to France’s traditional left at the beginning of her career, she notably worked as chief of staff to Socialist politician Ségolène Royal, and then as ecology minister under French President Francois Hollande.
+Closer to France’s traditional left at the beginning of her career, she notably worked as chief of staff to then-Ecology Minister Ségolène Royal, under Socialist French President Francois Hollande.

-She then became CEO in 2015 of the state-owned transport company RATP, which operates the Paris metro.
+She became CEO in 2015 of the state-owned transport company RATP, which operates the Paris metro.

 Borne is the second woman to hold the position of prime minister in the country after Edith Cresson, who served in 1991-1992 under Socialist President Francois Mitterrand.
 Cresson, amid rising prices and high unemployment, became very unpopular and remained in office less than a year.